kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 -   Approximate Reference Range (Each site will have slight variations): N/A
 -   Comments: Strains are classified as high risk relative to other HPV strains, not with respect to the absolute risk for developing serious cervical abnormalities.
 The prevalence of high risk HPV strains in the population of women of screening age is approximately 15%.
 As of 2010, high risk strains include 16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, and 68 with 16 and 18 being most prevalent.
 Test results are unlikely to specify strain, only the presence or absence of 1+ high risk strains.
 For the purposes of the ABN\_IND variable: abnormal = positive for 1+ high risk HPV strain(s); normal = no high risk HPV strains found.
 The HPV DNA tests came into widespread use in cervical cancer screening and prevention programs in the mid 2000s.
 HPV is also associated with vulvar, penile, and anal intraepithelial neoplasia and cancer.
 If you are able to distinguish specimen body source, only specimens taken from the cervix should be include in this test type.
 A test does not need to test for every high risk strain to be included.
 -   Test Method Variance: N/A
+-   Other:
+    -   Associated LOINC:
+    -   Associated CPT:

 ### HPVDNA\_UN (Human Papilloma Virus DNA Test, Specimen Source/Site Unknown)